-International corresponding members pay lower annual dues, have access to the NAME journal, Academic Forensic Pathology, and can serve on NAME committees.
+International corresponding members pay lower annual dues, have access to the NAME journal, AJFMP, and can serve on NAME committees

-NAME aims to enhance global forensic pathology and medicolegal death investigation, education, and collaboration.
-NAME welcomes continuous communication with international forensic organizations and hopes that you will convey this message to your home country!
-Communication is key!
+NAME aims to enhance forensic pathology and medicolegal death investigation, education, and collaboration in the United States and internationally.
+NAME welcomes continuous communication with international forensic organizations and hopes that you will convey this message to colleagues and organizations in your home country.
+By establishing open lines of communication members can support each other professionally in investigating and dealing with the challenges inherent to our profession.